Sonoma County Court Records

 Santa Rosa, CA 95403

-The Sonoma County District Attorney’s Office also provides a Victim & Witness Criminal Case Lookup tool that allows victims and witnesses to check the status of criminal cases using a court case number, DA case number, or police report number.
+The Sonoma County District Attorney's Office also provides a Victim & Witness Criminal Case Lookup tool that lets victims and witnesses check the status of criminal cases using a court case number, DA case number, or police report number.

 Arrest Records and Sheriff's Office